Paul's guide to defeating computer viruses, ad/spy-ware, and internet fraud:

 • If you see windows pop up that say things like "Your computer may be at risk!
 Click here to clean/scan/protect/etc your computer", this is a trojun virus program trying to fool you into running it.

 • Don't install software from untrusted sources - and a referal from a friend that "This little app is really cool/handy/whatever!" is not trustworthy.
-Most free applets, tray icon tools, web browser toolbars or extenders, etc. tend to be come with hidden spyware and adware.
-Before installing anything do a quick search with the name of the application and the word spyware (example) and review the results.
+Most free applets, tray icon tools, web browser toolbars or extenders, etc. tend to come with hidden spyware and adware.
+Before installing anything do a quick search with the name of the application and the word spyware and review the results.

 • Always be suspicious of e-mail attachments.
 If you have any doubts, do not open them.
 Delete them, or call the sender on the phone and verify that they actually sent it.